nvrsw/homepage/content/en/products/1ub2/index.md

 </table>
 </div>

-※ If KVM switches are used, USB type products must be used.
-(PS/2 types are not available)
+※ USB type product should be used when KVM switches are used.
+(PS/2 type not available)
 ※ The specification of this product may change without prior notice.